strimzi/strimzi.github.io/_posts/2020-01-06-using-strimzi-with-amazon-nlb-loadbalancers.md

 [![Configure listeners, VPC and subnets]({{ "/assets/2020-01-06-nlb-create-wizard-listeners.png" }})](/assets/2020-01-06-nlb-create-wizard-listeners.png)

-We can skip the security configuration since we do not use any TLS listeners and just click _Next: ..._ again to move to routing configuration:
+We can skip the security configuration since we do not use any TLS listeners and just click _Next: ..._ again to move to the routing configuration:
 * Name the first _Target Group_ which will be used for the bootstrap service.
-I named it `my-cluster-bootstrap`.
+I named mine `my-cluster-bootstrap`.
 * Select the target type as _Instance_.
 * Select the _TCP_ protocol.
 * As port, use the port number of the bootstrap service.